Lauritz de Thurah: Career

 In 1748, de Thurah was asked to assist on the building of a new spire on the Lambert van Haven designed Church of Our Saviour in the Christianshavn district of Copenhagen.
 He chose a design inspired by the Sant’ivo della Sapienza church he had seen in Rome many years before.
 The new design however was much more costly than the king's original plan, and this led to a fierce rivalry between de Thurah and Eigtved over the choice of building material.
 The king finally sided with de Thurah.

 That same year, de Thurah's wife died.
 He married again, on 16 January 1750, to Christiane Marie de Kiærskiold, heiress to Børglum Kloster.
 He felt overlooked and pressured by colleague Eigtved, and so he pulled back on his career.
 He moved out of Copenhagen to the estate at Børglum Monastery in Jutland with his wife.

 De Thurah's masterpiece, the ornate, spiral-staircased spire on Our Saviour's Church, topped with globe and figure, was completed in 1752, and can still be seen high-above Christianshavn to this day.

 In 1753, after his retirement from the Engineering Corps, he was named General Major.
 That same year he gave up his responsibility for royal buildings on Zealand, that being taken over by Nicolai Eigtved.
 In 1754, he was named General Building Master, while Eigtved took over as Royal Building Master.

 The six-years-older Eigtved died that same year, causing de Thurah to be called back into service as the leading architect of the day.

 De Thurah was assigned the completion of work in Eigtved's Frederiksstad district centred on Amalienborg, including the last two palaces on the eastern side of the square, and in 1754–1758 he designed and built the four pavilions at Frederiks Hospital, now housing the Danish Museum of Art & Design, which Eigtved had begun in 1752.
 He also built a house for himself in the district at 25 Amaliegade from 1755 to 1757.

 He also tried to get plans approved for Frederik's Church, the centerpiece of the Frederiksstad area.
 He wanted to build a stone dome in the style of Michelangelo.
 The work eventually went to French neoclassical architect Nicolas-Henri Jardin.

-He died during the night of 5 September 1759 in Copenhagen, and is buried in Trinity Church (Trinitatiskirke).
+He died during the night of 5 September 1759 in Copenhagen, and is buried in Trinitatis Church.